vasyl83/tutorials/03.fileserver/02.os/02.storage/03.smartmontools/docs.md

 This line enables monitoring on all the detected SAT hard drives and sets some sane options for self tests and reporting.
 For more infor refer to [smartd man page](https://www.smartmontools.org/browser/trunk/smartmontools/smartd.8.in).

-Firanlly restart smartd with `systemctl restart smartd.service`
+Finally restart smartd with `systemctl restart smartd.service`

-For more severly paranoid people you can also follow [this article](http://zackreed.me/articles/46-monitor-hard-disks-temperature-in-ubuntu-debian) to closer monitor HDD temperatures.
+For severely paranoid people you can also follow [this article](http://zackreed.me/articles/46-monitor-hard-disks-temperature-in-ubuntu-debian) to closer monitor HDD temperatures.